 As CEO of Space Foundation, Tom Zelibor leads the world’s premier nonprofit advocate organization, founded in 1983, for the global space ecosystem.
 The Foundation’s mission is to be the preeminent advocate and gateway for lifelong education, trusted information and seamless collaboration for all people and organizations engaging in space exploration and space-inspired industries.

 Tom has a broad and accomplished leadership and entrepreneurial background, having served as Chairman and CEO of Lightwave Logic, a publicly traded corporation that conducts R&D and production of advanced, high-speed organic electro-optic materials for use in devices in the telecommunications, data center, and high-speed computing markets.

-He was also President and CEO of Flatirons Solutions, a high-tech IT professional services and systems engineering company, where he was responsible for the overall strategic guidance and direction of business operations, and as Vice President for Science Applications International Corporation (SAIC).
+He was also President and CEO of Flatirons Solutions, a high-tech IT professional services and systems engineering company, where he was responsible for the overall strategic guidance and direction of business operations, and a former Vice President for Science Applications International Corporation (SAIC).

-Tom has an extensive space background, including his 2020 appointment as a member of the Defense Innovation Board Space Advisory Committee, which is comprised of leaders from across the national security innovation base to provide diverse insight on the DoD’s biggest challenges.
+Tom has an extensive space background including his 2020 appointment as a member of the Defense Innovation Board Space Advisory Committee where he formerly served with leaders from across the national security innovation base to provide diverse insight on DoD’s biggest challenges.